Liza Redfield: Conducting career

 Redfield's first experience as a conductor was in recording sessions of the songs from The Amazing Adele, a forgotten musical of the mid-1950s with Tammy Grimes that never made it to Broadway.
 Later she studied conducting with Vladimir Brailowsky, who also encouraged her to continue her piano studies.
 Redfield took a job as a conductor in a Detroit summer theater, on productions including Damn Yankees, The Mikado and South Pacific.

 Her work in regional theater eventually led to conducting jobs with two off-Broadway musicals in 1960, Miss Emily Adams and Ernest in Love.
 Redfield's big break came when she was appointed orchestra director for Music Man.
 She later recalled: "Women seemed more surprised and pleased than men.
 Female members of the audience would come up to me after the show and tell me how pleased they were that I was conducting."
 An amusing sidelight of her conducting career was her appearance on panel game show What's My Line? in 1960.
 The panel failed to guess her occupation, though Dorothy Kilgallen asked if she was one of the strippers in Gypsy.

 After Music Man, Redfield was the conductor for Broadway shows Sophie, Good News, and Charlie and Algernon, none of which lasted more than a few weeks.
 She worked through the 1980s with touring Broadway shows and pre-Broadway tryouts.
 She was also a composer and created music for the reopening of Ford's Theater in Washington, D.C. in 1968.

 Death

-Liza Redfield's death in 2018 at the Amsterdam Nursing Home in Manhattan was announced by Barbara Sandler, her longtime friend and caregiver.
-She left no immediate survivors.
+Liza Redfield's death in 2018 at the Amsterdam Nursing Home in Manhattan.